US-CBP/email-mq-bridge/README.md

     mail.imap.socketFactory.class: "javax.net.ssl.SSLSocketFactory"

 To run run a mvn install to get the war.
 Put the application.yml in the /bin folder and deploy the application to the server.

-Please note, there is a current bug with Spring 2.0.x and so this project uses Spring 1.5.x.
-The bug can be found here: https://jira.spring.io/browse/INT-4299.
-When the bug is fixed the project should be tested to migrate to the newer version of spring.